svgdotjs/svg.js/README.md

 rect.animate(3000).move(100, 100).loop()
 ```

-But the loop can also be apredefined number of times:
+But the loop can also be a predefined number of times:

 ```javascript
 rect.animate(3000).move(100, 100).loop(5)